Search Services

 Early Intervention in Psychosis Service (Worcestershire)

-• Worcestershire's Early Intervention Service addresses the needs of young people (aged 14-35) with a first episode of psychosis or of bipolar disorder (specifically bipolar one).
-We also offer a time-limited intervention to young people with an At Risk Mental State (ARMS).
+• Worcestershire's Early Intervention Service addresses the needs of people aged 14-65 with a first episode of psychosis.
+Additionally, we offer an “At-Risk Mental State (ARMS)” pathway for aged 14-35.

 About the service